bale-go/parseHRV/README.md

 The output (HRV_parsed.csv) will contain the HRV statistics (e.g. eHRV, HR, SDNN, pNN50, SDSD, rMSSD, IRRR, MADRR, TINN, HRVi, LF, HF, LFHF) for each date.
 If multiple measurements were done on a given date, only the first one - the "Morning HRV reading" - is used.

-Run the following command to create the heatmap calendar:
+Run the following command to create the heatmap calendar of rMSSD:

 `Rscript HRV_cal.R HRV_parsed.csv rMSSD 10 80`